 Francisco Ruiz (Owner – from San Jose)

-Francisco has been coaching throughout the Bay Area for over 31 years and has established a branch academy in Mountain View (we serve the entire South Bay Area – San Jose, Cupertino, Sunnyvale, Los Altos, Mountain View, Palo Alto, etc.) the home for some of the top ranked players in Northern California.
+Francisco has been playing tennis for over 50 years, competed in USTA tournaments and has made USTA champions and tournaments champions.
+For over 35 years, he has been a dedicated coach across the Bay Area and has established branch academies in Santa Clara (new branch in Kona Kai) and Mountain View (we serve the entire South Bay Area – San Jose, Cupertino, Sunnyvale, Los Altos, Mountain View, Palo Alto, etc.) the home for some of the top ranked players in Northern California.
 His interests include his family, teaching his two sons tennis, and attending the US Open every year.

 Anthony Carpio (from Cupertino)